awsdocs/amazon-mwaa-user-guide/doc_source/configuring-env-variables.md

 ### Worker configurations<a name="configuring-env-variables-workers"></a>

-The following list shows the Airflow worker configurations available in the dropdown list on the Amazon MWAA console\.
+The following list shows the Airflow worker configurations available in the dropdown list on Amazon MWAA\.

 ------
 #### [ Airflow v1\.10\.12 ]